Mohamed-Arafaath/Bank_Loan_Analysis/README.md

 # Bank Loan Analysis

 ## Overview
-This repository provides a detailed and structured approach to analyzing bank loan data dataset for the year 2021 in the `Dataset/` folder..
+This repository provides a detailed and structured approach to analyzing bank loan data dataset for the year 2021 in the `Dataset/` folder.
 The objective of this project is to evaluate the performance of the bank's lending activities and generate actionable insights using four analytical tools: **SQL**, **Excel**, **Power BI**, and **Tableau**.
 The same dataset and problem statement are used across all tools to ensure consistency, allowing a comparative view of each tool's capabilities.

 ## Problem Statement
 The core objective is to create a comprehensive Bank Loan Report that provides insights into key metrics and trends, helping the bank make data-driven decisions and monitor its loan portfolio's health.